Which Covid insurance is right for traveling abroad?

-The coronavirus epidemic began in Wuhan, China.
+The coronavirus epidemic began in China, in Wuhan to be exact.
 It was declared a global pandemic by the World Health Organization on March 11, 2020.
 The epidemic spread around the world, with crisis management varying from country to country.
 The year 2021 has begun with the vaccine for many countries.
-Pending vaccination of the entire world population, the epidemic is experiencing new waves of contamination, particularly with variants of the virus.
-This article gives you the countries requiring Covid insurance and the Covid period travel restrictions for 2021.
+While waiting for the entire world population to be vaccinated, the epidemic is experiencing new waves of contamination, particularly with variants of the virus.
+This article lists the countries requiring Covid insurance and the Covid travel restrictions for 2021.
 Mondassur now includes coverage for medical expenses related to Covid-19 and epidemics in most of its international insurance plans.
 This article is updated weekly.

 Which countries require Covid insurance?

-Mondassur offers a range of international insurance policies to cover medical expenses related to the Coronavirus.
+Mondassur offers a range of international insurance policies covering Coronavirus-related medical expenses.
 Some countries require you to present travel insurance covering Covid-19.
 This list is regularly updated.
-Here are the main countries requiring a certificate of insurance before boarding:
+Here are the main countries that require proof of insurance before boarding a plane:

 Africa: Algeria, Benin, Djibouti, Tunisia, Egypt, Israel, Mozambique, Namibia, Seychelles, South Africa, Togo